GoteoFoundation/goteo/README.md

 Goteo The Open Source Crowdfunding Platform
 ===========================================

+This is the source code of the [Crowdfunding platform Goteo](http://goteo.org)

 **THIS IS IN BETA STATUS**, Bugs can be expected and it's still a lot of work to do.

 Although you can try to install it in order to create your own crowdfunding platform, this won't be a *Wordpress*-like installation (probably never will).
 This release is mostly for developers and for those who want to collaborate with the code.